Pico/mPython – smart car DIY

 Time to play with the PWM duty cycle.
 While increasing the duty cycle:

 • At very low PWM value’s, the motor is NOT running.
 There is a certain ‘cut-in’ speed required.
-(My case with these N20 motors: roughly 15% on table.)
+(My case with these N20 motors: roughly 15% when driving on a table.)

 • The motor speed is increasing.